Edward Wellington Pahala Tambunan: Military career

 Tambunan joined the Indonesian Army in 1945, when he became the squad commander in Sidoarjo.
 The same year, he was promoted as a platoon commander.
 He moved to Malang, and became a military staff member in the city.
 In 1946, he moved to Bojonegoro, where he joined TLRI (Sea Army of the Republic of Indonesia, a non-sailor unit inside the Indonesian Navy, similar to marines) from 1946 until 1948.
 He became the commander of the 3rd Battalion of the 19th Ressort of the TLRI from 1947 until 1948.
-After the TLRI was merged into the Indonesian Army, he rejoined the army and was involved in beach defense and the defense of Tuban from 1948 until 1950,.
+After the TLRI was merged into the Indonesian Army, he rejoined the army and was involved in beach defense and the defense of Tuban from 1948 until 1950.
 He also became a member of the Indonesian delegation in a local joint committee between the Indonesian Army and the Dutch Army, which was formed in 1950.

-During the Indonesian National Revolution, Tambunan fought against the Dutch in various battles, such as in the Operation Product, Operation Kraai as well as in the Darul Islam rebellion, and the Madiun Affair.
+During the Indonesian National Revolution, Tambunan fought against the Dutch in various battles, such as in Operation Product, Operation Kraai as well as in the Darul Islam rebellion, and the Madiun Affair.

 After the revolution, Tambunan was active as a company commander in the 5th Military Regional Command/Brawijaya from 1949 until 1952.
 In 1952, he enrolled as a student at the Special Infantry Course, and from 1956 until 1957, he studied at the Indonesian Army Command and General Staff College.
 After graduating from the college, he became a teacher for military subjects and was involved in the research and development section of the Indonesian Army.

 In 1961, Tambunan, along with Antonius Josef Witono, became the first officers from Indonesia to attend Australian Staff College in 1961.
-During his time in the college, he was known as Tam Tambunan and was known by his hobby of collecting Australian idioms.
+During his time in the college, he was known as Tam Tambunan and was known for his hobby of collecting Australian idioms.
 He graduated from the college in 1962.
 Upon his return to Indonesia, Tambunan became a mentor to Australian Lieutenant Colonel Colin East when he attended as the first Australian student at the Indonesian Army Command and General Staff College in 1964.
 Tambunan and Witono were both commemorated by the Indonesia-Australia Defence Alumni Association with the Sarsono–Tambunan Memorial Lecture Series held in Indonesia and Australia on a quarterly basis.

 On 1 November 1968, Tambunan was promoted as a colonel and became the chief of staff of the 1st Military Regional Command/Bukit Barisan, located in North Sumatra.
-He ended his term on 28 September 1971 and was replaced by Colonel SMT Hutagalung.
-He was transferred to Java, and in the same year he became the Deputy Governor of Educational Operations in the Republic of Indonesia Armed Forces Academy.
-In 1974, he was transferred to Sulawesi and became the commander of the 13th Regional Military Command/Merdeka on 25 February 1974 until 8 January 1976.
+His term ended on 28 September 1971 and he was replaced by Colonel SMT Hutagalung.
+He was transferred to Java, and in the same year became the Deputy Governor of Educational Operations in the Republic of Indonesia Armed Forces Academy.
+In 1974, he was transferred to Sulawesi and became the commander of the 13th Regional Military Command/Merdeka from 25 February 1974 until 8 January 1976.
 After his term ended, he was transferred once again to Jakarta, and assumed office as the commander of the Indonesian Army Command and General Staff College from 3 March 1976 until 25 May 1978.